-For example, a 1-year GIC from EQ Bank will guarantee you 2.40% in interests.
+An average high-interest savings account will guarantee you 1%-3% interest on your savings a year.
 And it’s not unthinkable to net 5% to 10% a year in the stock market, as long as you know what you’re doing.

 So please ditch that lottery ticket and the hollow aspiration that comes with it, and instead, invest the three dollars it cost you to purchase the ticket in something that has a reasonable rate of return.

 If you do that every day, in 35 years, you’ll have $103,845.77 (based on 5% annual growth).